nam3dan/day_trip_generator_project/README.md

         previously selected items
     - User should be able to confirm that day trip is "complete" once I like all the random selections.
     - Display completed trip in the console
-    - Functions should have single resposibility
+    - Functions should have single resposibility.